mynaparrot/plugNmeet-docs/blog/2026-01-03-how-to-add-ai-features.md

 ### Step 3: Experience It Live

-When a user joins a room created with these settings, they will see new icons and options available to them:
+When a user joins a room created with these settings, the AI features are available to be activated by a moderator.

-*   **Live Captions:** A "CC" icon will appear in the control bar.
-Clicking it will start displaying real-time captions of the conversation.
-*   **Live Translation:** Next to the captions, a language selector will appear.
-A user can simply pick their language (e.g., "Spanish"), and the captions will instantly switch from the original language to Spanish.
-*   **Automated Meeting Notes:** The AI agent will automatically start processing the meeting audio in the background to generate your **meeting notes AI**.
-No user action is required.
+*   **Live Captions & Translation:** A moderator must first enable the service.
+    1. Click the **3-dots menu** in the control bar.
+    2. Select **Transcription and Translation**.
+    3. In the pop-up, select the primary speaker and the language they will be speaking.
+    4. Click **Start Service**.

+    Once enabled, participants will see a new **"T" icon** in their main control bar (next to icons like Raise Hand, Whiteboard, etc.).
+Clicking this "T" icon opens a menu where they can view the live captions and select their own preferred language for translation.

+*   **Automated Meeting Notes:** To generate **AI meeting notes**, a moderator must start the summarization service.
+    1. Click the **3-dots menu** in the control bar.
+    2. Select **AI Tools**, then **Meeting Summarization**.
+    3. (Optional) Add custom instructions in the "Summarization Instructions" text area to guide the AI.
+    4. Click **Start Service**.

+The **meeting assistant AI** will then process the audio in the background.
+After the meeting, the summary will be generated.

 ## Conclusion